Cypher103360/DynamicMap/README.md

 ```

 #### Step 2: Configure Repository
-Since this library is hosted in a private repository, you need to configure your project to access it.
+Since this library is hosted in a public repository, you need to configure your project to access it.
 Add the repository URL, GitHub username, and token to your project's `settings.gradle`:

 **Using `settings.gradle`:**